teor2345/walking-onions-wip/specs/02-endives-and-snips.md

 size, which means we need to pad up to the largest size possible for a SNIP.)

-We want to place as few demands on clients as possible, and we want to preserve forward compatibility.
+We want to place as few requirements on clients as possible, and we want to preserve forward compatibility.

 We want ENDIVEs to be compressible, and small.
-If we can continue getting benefit from diffs, we should.
+We want them to benefit from diffs.

-We should preserve (or loosen) our policy of requiring only loose time synchronization between clients and relays.
+We should preserve (and loosen) our policy of requiring only loose time synchronization between clients and relays.
+Where possible, we'll make the permitted skew explicit in the protocol: for example, rather than saying "you can except a document 10 minutes before it is valid", we will just make the validity interval start 10 minutes earlier.

 ### Notes on Metaformat